Tips to Keep Your Holidays Debt and Stress Free

 - Trim Down Your Christmas List: Double check your Christmas list and see if there are some people that would be happy with homemade cookies or simple gifts instead.
 Maybe consider a gift exchange where you draw names, so you are only buying for one person.

 - Set a Budget: Take time to figure out what you can comfortably spend this holiday season, and make sure you don’t go over that amount.
-There are a number of free budgeting apps and websites you could use, such as the Christmas Budget Planner or Mint.com.
+There are a number of free budgeting apps and websites you could use, such as Mint.com.

 - Shop Throughout the Year: Don’t wait until the week of Thanksgiving to start your Christmas shopping.
 Shop throughout the year when you find good deals or have coupons.
 This will help the major increase in spending at one time, and will allow you to distribute your spending over the course of the year.